Correspondence between factorability and normalisation in monoids: Correspondence between factorability structures and quadratic normalisations

-From another point of view, recall that Theorem \ref{thm:stronger-conditions-terminating} ensures termination of the rewriting system associated to a factorable monoid, under an additional assumption on the factorisation map.
-It is then natural to asks ourselves if there is a relation between the strengthened condition of Proposition \ref{prop:stronger-factorable-implies-(4,3)} and the additional assumption of Theorem \ref{thm:stronger-conditions-terminating}, which are both known to ensure termination of the associated rewriting system.
+From another point of view, recall that Theorem~\ref{thm:stronger-conditions-terminating} ensures termination of the rewriting system associated with a factorable monoid, under an additional assumption on the factorisation map.
+It is then natural to ask what is the relation between the additional condition of Proposition~\ref{prop:stronger-factorable-implies-(4,3)} and the additional assumption of Theorem~\ref{thm:stronger-conditions-terminating}, which are both known to ensure termination of the associated rewriting system.